Benjas333/pyKickAPI/README.md

 A full implementation of the Kick API and EventSub in Python 3.9+.

-Heavily inspired on [pyTwitchAPI](https://github.com/Teekeks/pyTwitchAPI).
-My mission is to maintain parity with the twitchAPI library for an easier manipulation of both libraries in any project.
+Heavily inspired on [pyTwitchAPI].
+My mission is to maintain parity with the [twitchAPI] library for an easier manipulation of both libraries in any project.

 > [!NOTE]
-> The library was intended to be called `kickAPI` to have parity with `twitchAPI`, but the name is already taken.
+> The library was intended to be called `kickAPI` to have parity with [twitchAPI], but the name is already taken.
 So the library was re-branded to `kick_api`.
 >
 > Update:\
 > PyPI didn't like `kick_api`, a friend of mine recommended me `betterKickAPI`, and I liked it.
 So, re-branded to `betterKickAPI`.

+> [!TIP]
+> Also try [kickpython] that includes his own WebSocket implementation!

 ## Installation

 Install using pip:
 ```
 pip install betterKickAPI
 ```